HishamJaffar98/MageLight/README.md

 # Instructions and Controls
 ***
-- Chose an arsenal of wizards to deploy on to the playing field using the allies bar at the bottom of your screen.
+- Chose an arsenal of wizards to deploy on to the playing field using the defender bar at the bottom of your screen.
-- 'Mouse over' different wizards within the allies bar to figure out their details such as:-
+- 'Mouse over' different wizards within the defender bar to figure out their details such as:-

    - **Cost to deploy**
    - **Health**